ncsa/NCSA-Genomics_EpiQuant_C/README.md

     sems-c -t p,s pheno.txt snp.txt      # Tranpose data from both files.

 ## Options

+    -a    Forward Alpha         Sets alpha threshold for forward step.
+By default foward alpha is 0.05.

+    -A    Backward Alpha        Sets alpha threshold for backward step.
+By default backward alpha is 0.05.

     -c    Delete Columns        Signals SEMS-C to delete certain columns.
 These options should be passed in in the form: